Sign up for our newsletter

 Experience the birds with me - a certified bird guide in boats

-the German and Danish Wadden Sea National Park
+the German and Danish National Parks Wadden Sea

 The Wadden Sea is a large pantry for the approx. 15 million migratory birds, which are kept in the region every spring and autumn to feed themselves.
 Here is enough to take off, because on every square meter of wad there are up to 100,000 shrimp, worms, snails and mussels.